PrestaShop/example-modules/demoproductform/README.md

 ## About

 This is example module explaining various extendability options in product page form (from v1.7.8):
-1. Add custom form field in Basic settings tab
+1. Add custom text field in product form basic tab
-    - Add free text field after the description field
+2. Show usage of new translation system

 ### Supported PrestaShop versions